How I transformed static dashboards

 The root causes and its chain reactions

-Data visuals
+different visuals

 Dashboards cannot be tailored to individual analysts' needs.
 When their questions went unanswered, they switched to Excel to run their own analysis.